roy-wang-py/findlanelines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1.Make a color mask, which will select white & yellow.
+2.Convert the image to grayscale.
+3.Make gaussian_blur.
+4.Edges detected with cv2.canny.
+5.Make a region mask, which select the special region contained lane lines.
+6.Get lines using HoughLinesP.
+7.write lines at original image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
+Lines are divided into two groups using slope, left with slope less then -0.5, and right with x axis greater than 0.5.To drop some noise , i select slope threathold -0.5 & 0.5 instead of 0.
+Then fit left & right lines with Least_squares.

 If you'd like to include images to show how the pipeline works, here is how to include an image: